glarue/intronIC/README.md

 * `-i` | include introns from multiple isoforms of the same gene (default: longest isoform only)

-* `-v` | exclude introns with overlapping boundaries (e.g. alt.
-5'/3' boundaries); usually requires `-i` (unless you're annotations are weird)

-## Running on test dataset
+## Running on test data

-To test the installation, change to the `test_data` subdirectory, which contains Ensembl annotations for chr 19 of the human genome.
+To test the installation, change to the `test_data` subdirectory, which contains Ensembl annotations for chromosome 19 of the human genome.

 ### Classify annotated introns